 Here we look at population and components of change by county for the period 2010 to 2019 .. tools and data to examine how the U.S. by county population is changing.
 These latest 2019 estimates were released this spring.
 See more in the related web section.

 Top 25 Counties with Largest Population Change 2010-2019

 Create a table similar to the one shown below using the interactive table.
 Sort on selected criteria and within a selected state or metro.

-The following graphic shows patterns of percent population change from 2010 to 2017.
-Use the associated GIS project to examine different years or subject matter items.
+The following graphic shows how counties have gained population (blue and green) and lost population (orange and red) during the period 2010 to 2019.
 Click graphic for larger view; expand browser window for best quality view.

 .. view developed with ProximityOne CV XE GIS and related GIS project.